hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - electoral register
         - what
             - list of adults who are entitled to vote in a national / national election
+            - readily available
+            - need to visit to city's council
+            - dont need to go from person to person collecting info
         - data might be out of date
             - address they live in
             - people new to area aren't included